solidusio/solidus/guides/taxation/value-added-tax.md

 # Value-added tax (VAT)

 Many countries have what is referred to as a value-added tax (VAT).
-In these cases, the tax is typically included in the price of each item.
+When a country uses VAT, tax is included in the price of each item.
 This means that no additional tax needs to be applied during checkout.
-However, many tax jurisdictions still require stores to show the amount of VAT that the customer paid.
+However, most tax jurisdictions still require stores to show the amount of VAT that the customer paid.